-- We have entered into firm transportation agreements with various pipelines that enable us to deliver natural gas to the Midwest, Gulf Coast, Eastern Regional, and Mid-Atlantic markets. - We have several firm transportation contracts with pipelines that have capacity to deliver natural gas to the Chicago and
+We have entered into firm transportation agreements with various pipelines that enable us to deliver natural gas to the Midwest, Gulf Coast, Eastern Regional, and Mid-Atlantic markets.
+Our primary firm transportation commitments include the following:

-Michigan markets.
+We have several firm transportation contracts with pipelines that have capacity to deliver natural gas to the Chicago and Michigan markets.
 The Chicago directed pipelines include the Rockies Express Pipeline ("REX"), the Midwestern Gas Transmission pipeline ("MGT"), the Natural Gas Pipeline Company of America pipeline ("NGPL"), and the ANR Pipeline Company pipeline ("ANR").